wpbt/PHPLanguage/introduction/README.md

 ## Dynamic vs Static languages

-### Dynamic language

-Dynamic languages doesn't require you to define the variables type during their definition.
+Dynamic languages doesn't require you to define the type (int or float or string) during their definition.

-### Static language

 Static languages require you to define the type (number, string) during their definition.